50 American Small Towns Known for the Weirdest Things

 Santa Claus, Arizona: Santa’s ghost town

 Arizona is an odd place for Santa to live, which is probably why he didn’t make it there for very long.
-There is an actual town in Arizona named after the Christmas icon, and, as one might expect would happen in the desert, the town’s holiday-themed attractions fell into disrepair.
-Now it is down right spooky.
-But don’t worry, there are still plenty of small towns in America with impressive holiday lights.
+There is an actual town in Arizona named after the Christmas icon, and as one might expect in the desert, the town’s holiday-themed attractions fell into disrepair.
+Now it is downright spooky.

 Popeye (Tv - Ani)